The Court

 Outs

-- A player shall be deemed "out" when a live ball hits any part of the player's body, clothing, or uniform.
+- A player shall be deemed OUT when a thrown, live ball hits any part of the player's body, clothing, or uniform.

-- If a player is hit by a ball rebounding off another player or ball lying on the court that player is safe.
-Once a thrown ball touches any surface, it will then be deemed a dead ball.
+- Once a thrown ball touches any surface, it is then deemed a dead ball.
+If a player is hit by a ball rebounding off another player or a ball lying on the court, that player is safe.

 Blocking